BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 httpServer (String (*httpRequestHandler) (String&, httpServer::wwwSessionParameters *), void (*wsRequestHandler) (String&, WebSocket *), size_t, String, int, bool (*firewallCallback) (String))
 ```

 **Parameters**

-Â  - String (*httpRequestHandler) (String& httpRequest, httpServer::wwwSessionParameters *wsp) is a pointer to the callback function provided by the calling program.
+  - String (*httpRequestHandler) (String& httpRequest, httpServer::wwwSessionParameters *wsp) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use httpRequestHandler.
-Please see examples to learn how to use the httpRequestHandler function and wwwSessionParameters class. Â
+Please see examples to learn how to use the httpRequestHandler function and wwwSessionParameters class.

-Â  - void (*wsRequestHandler) (String& wsRequest, WebSocket *webSocket) is a pointer to the callback function provided by the calling program.
+  - void (*wsRequestHandler) (String& wsRequest, WebSocket *webSocket) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use wsRequestHandler.
 Please see examples to learn how to use wsRequestHandler function and WebSocket class.

-Â  - size_t stackSize is the stack size that each HTTP session is going to use.
+  - size_t stackSize is the stack size that each HTTP session is going to use.
 8 KB will usually do but if your httpRequestHandler or wsRequestHandler need more, increase this value until the server is stable.

-Â  - String serverIP is the IP address which httpServer will be using.
+  - String serverIP is the IP address which httpServer will be using.
 Pass "0.0.0.0" for all IP addresses available to httpServer.

-Â  - int serverPort is the port number httpServer will be using.
+  - int serverPort is the port number httpServer will be using.
 The default HTTP port is 80.

-Â  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
+  - bool (*firewallCallback) (String connectingIP) is a pointer to the callback function provided by the calling program.
 Pass NULL if you are not going to use firewallCallback.
 Please see examples to learn how to use firewallCallback function.

 **Testing success**